evolvingstuff/vdw2/content/posts/breast-cancer-chemotherapy-improved-if-able-to-suppress-a-vitamin-d-gene-cyp24a1.md

 │   full_match: `__((Genetics|Click here for more information))__`
 │   inner_content: `((Genetics|Click here for more information))`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Genetics|Click here for more information))`
 │   │   inner_content: `Genetics|Click here for more information`
-│   │   page: `Genetics|Click here for more information`
+│   │   page: `Genetics`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Genetics|Click here for more information`